shlomiassaf/ngrid/apps/ngrid-docs-app/content/concepts/theming/theming-structure.md

 ## Color Schemas

-In the example above we used the color schema `$pbl-blue` to create a palette.
+In the example above we used the color schema `ngrid.$blue-palettee` to create a palette.
-`$pbl-blue` is a built in color schema in **nGrid**, the material package also comes with a lot of color schemas and you can also create your own.
+`ngrid.$blue-palette` is a built in color schema in **nGrid**, the material package also comes with a lot of color schemas and you can also create your own.

 A color schema is a set of color definitions composed form a baseline primary color and contrasts suitable for it.

 You can define your own color schemas, for inspiration take a look at the schemas defined in the <a href="https://github.com/angular/components/blob/8139358926b9d486b7f271778752fd73b50970af/src/material/core/theming/_palette.scss#L39" target="_blank">angular material project</a>.
 To learn more about the color system visit the <a href="https://material.io/design/color" target="_blank">material design docs</a>

-The palette created from `pbl-palette($colorSchema)` is a set of categories colors we can create a theme with.
+The palette created from `ngrid.define-palette($colorSchema)` is a set of categories colors we can create a theme with.

 ## Spacing